shane-riley/kaizen/README.md

 My repository of coursework, practice problems and 'continuous improvement'.
 This repo includes all code written that is not copyright for research, employment, or wrapped into personal or team projects.

-The purpose of storing this code is to witness my own growth as a programmer, to use as motivation to keep striving to improve
+The purpose of storing this code is to witness my own growth as a programmer, to use as motivation to keep striving to improve.

+__NOTE: THIS REPO IS STILL UNDER CONSTRUCTION__

 ![hiking_image](img/repo_img.jpg)